RS Elite Keelboat

 Hull Design and Construction

-- The hull is long and narrow for maximum waterline length and minimum form resistance.
-The helm remains finger-light at all times, even when heeled, unlike wide flat hull designs.
+- Long and narrow for maximum waterline length and minimum form resistance.
+The helm remains finger-light at all times, even when heeled

-- The narrow hull and no hiking rule also mean that crew weight is unimportant.
-As soon as the boat heels the crew are sat virtually straight above the centre of gravity, contributing very little to righting moment.
-The Elite has been designed around a three person crew, but class rules allow two to four people to race aboard and the spacious cockpit is very comfortable.
+- The narrow hull and no hiking rule mean that crew weight is unimportant.
+As soon as the boat heels the crew are virtually above the centre of gravity, contributing little to righting moment.

-- An easily driven hull means the boat does not require a big rig.
-This in turn helps to make the shallow draft possible without the boat becoming tender.
+- The easily driven hull does not require a big rig to attain great performance.
+This in turn helps to make the shallow draft possible and the rig manageable by both sexes

-- The ultra light-weight carbon fibre mast has a pivoting heel plug and can be raised by hand.
-Rigging is quick so you can arrive at a regatta with the boat on its trailer and be ready to sail in around 30 minutes.
+- The light, carbon fibre mast has a pivoting heel plug and can be raised by hand

-- The boom and spinnaker poles are aluminium for durability.
+- Boom and spinnaker poles of aluminium alloy for durability.

 Sail handling systems

-- The jib hanks onto the forestay and has a tack downhaul lead back to the cockpit.
-It is self-tacking to make manoeuvres perfectly simple.
-A 4:1 purchase on the sheet keeps the loads in check.
+- Jib hanks onto the forestay – tack downhaul lead to the cockpit – self-tacking for simple manoeuvres – 4:1 sheet purchase keeps loads in check.

-- The combination mainsheet runs on a track across the aft deck and leads forward along the boom to a jammer in the centre of the boat.
-Either the helmsman or middle man can trim.
-Kicker and cunningham are also lead to the middle of the cockpit and split to both sides.
-The outhaul is controlled from the forward end of the boom.
+- Mainsheet track across the aft deck – sheet leads forward along the boom to a jammer in the centre of the cockpit – helm or middle man can trim.

 The RS Elite is available in a couple of set-up options, please go to the official site www.rssailing.com to see the full range of options.
 We are here to help too, feel free to get in touch and we can help with pricing and details, please call +852 2827 5876 or use our contact page.